Xiaomi: Innovation and development

-In the 2021 review of WIPO's annual World Intellectual Property Indicators Xiaomi was ranked as 2nd in the world, with 216 designs in industrial design registrations being published under the Hague System during 2020.
-This position is up on their previous 3rd place ranking in 2019 for 111 industrial design registrations being published.

 On 8 February 2022, Lei released a statement on Weibo to announce plans for Xiaomi to enter the high-end smartphone market and surpass Apple as the top seller of premium smartphones in China in three years.
-To achieve that goal, Xiaomi will invest US$15.7 billion in R&D over the next five years, and the company will benchmark its products and user experience against Apple’s product lines.
+To achieve that goal, Xiaomi will invest US$15.7 billion in R&D over the next five years, and the company will benchmark its products and user experience against Apple's product lines.
 Lei described the new strategy as a "life-or-death battle for our development" in his Weibo post, after Xiaomi's market share in China contracted over consecutive quarters, from 17% to 14% between Q2 and Q3 2021, dipping further to 13.2% as of Q4 2021.

-According to a recent report by Canalys, Xiaomi leads Indian smartphone sales in Q1.
+According to a 2022 report by Canalys, Xiaomi leads Indian smartphone sales in Q1.
 Xiaomi is one of the leaders of the smartphone makers in India which maintains device affordability.

 In 2022, Xiaomi announced and debuted the company's humanoid robot prototype to the public, while the current state of the robot is very limited in its abilities, the announcement was made to mark the companies ambitions to integrate AI into its product designs as well as develop their humanoid robot project into the future.

+In the 2024 review of WIPO's annual World Intellectual Property Indicators Xiaomi was ranked as 5th in the world, with 315 designs in industrial design registrations being published under the Hague System during 2023.

+In April 2025, Xiaomi released MiMo-7B reasoning model entering in the field of Artificial Intelligence Race.

+Electric vehicles

+In 2021, Xiaomi announced a US$10 billion investment into electric vehicles (EVs).
+In late 2023, Xiaomi Auto unveiled its first production vehicle, the Xiaomi SU7, and publicly announced a goal to become one of the five largest automakers in the world.
+On 28 March 2024, Xiaomi officially launched the SU7 sedan in Beijing.
+Xiaomi's SU7 was manufactured under contract with BAIC Group.
+Xiaomi obtained a production license for electric vehicles in July 2024, allowing it to independently manufacture its electric vehicles.
+Xiaomi's EV factory, located in the Beijing Economic-Technological Development Area, is centered around its proprietary integrated die casting system, the Hyper Die-Casting 79100 Cluster.
+This reportedly allows the factory to produce an SU7 every 76 seconds when running at full capacity.
+Xiaomi was included in Time 2024 list of influential companies.

 Partnerships

-Xiaomi and Harman Kardon

-In 2021, Harman Kardon has collaborated with Xiaomi for its newest smartphones, the Xiaomi Mi 11 series are the first smartphones to feature with Harman Kardon-tuned dual speaker setup.
+In 2021, Harman Kardon collaborated with Xiaomi for its newest smartphone; the Xiaomi Mi 11 series are the first smartphones to feature with Harman Kardon-tuned dual speaker setup.